What is Your Key to Choice?

 If you currently live in a Council home with 3 or more bedrooms and it is too big for you, contact us to discuss your options.
 If you live in a Housing Association home that you feel is too big for you, please contact your landlord directly.

-Please note rules vary for the other partner landlords in EdIndex.
+Please note rules vary between the Council and the other partner landlords in EdIndex.

 Do all the EdIndex landlords let their homes through EH Your Key to Choice?

-No. 4 landlords let their homes through a traditional points based system.
+No. 4 landlords who are part of EdIndex let their homes directly.
 They do not advertise their homes through EH Your Key to Choice.
-They will contact you when a house becomes available.
+They will contact you if a suitable house becomes available.